NittanyAiAlliance/challenge-template-2024/README.md

 # AdvanceRepo
-Template for new Advance Projects
+Template for new Challenge Projects

 Includes:
 - Pull Request Template